astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 worldline, Asha would have to have her own versions of R and S, where she would send and receive a light pulse to reflect off the moment on Bob's worldline that measures at 6 s prior to Q in her reference frame (by the clocks in her lattice that lie along Bob's worldline).
-Let's call that event P$_b$.
-For Bob, the interval between P$_b$ and Q has to be $-(5.5)^2=-30.7$ square light seconds.
-Asha would have to agree on the interval, but since she has a time component of 6 s, she would conclude that Bob is $dx=2.3$ light seconds away at the event P$_b$ ($dx^2 - 36=-30.7$).
+That would be event U.  For Bob, the interval between U and Q has to be
+$-(5.5)^2=-30.7$ square light seconds.
+Asha would have to agree on the interval, but since she has a time component of 6 s, she would conclude that Bob is $dx=2.3$ light seconds away at the event U ($dx^2 - 36=-30.7$).
 Her version of R and S would would therefore have to be 1.15 s before and after P on her own clock.
 She would conclude that Bob traveled 2.3 light seconds in 6 s, for a speed of